jzdunek/robot-profiler/README.md

 are chosen as sensible as possible and create a csv file that can be opened using Excel: it uses cp1252 as encoding (Windows standard), and semicolon as field separator.
 If you need a TSV file (tab separated values) you can use `-s \t`.
-The localization option uses no explicit default value - it uses the plattform's default locale.
-Please note that valid values for `-l` might be plattform depending.
+The localization option uses no explicit default value - it uses the platform's default locale.
+Please note that valid values for `-l` might be platform depending.
 E.g. a german locale is `de_DE` on Linux but `German` on Windows...